 Once you’re inside, we’ll give you our tips and experiences to help you make the most of Mickey’s Not So Scary Halloween Party, from collecting candy to enjoying characters, parades, fireworks and shows.

 We also cover some things that you may want to avoid, as they can be time consuming and may waste your limited time at the party.
-However, we know that it's your party and that's why we present both sides to help you choose the best plan for your experience at Mickey's Not So Scary Halloween Party.
+However, we know that it’s your party, and we present both sides to help you choose the best plan for your experience at Mickey’s Not So Scary Halloween Party.